 Students that schedule lessons monthly will be billed in advance of each month for scheduled lessons.
 It is not required for students to schedule a lesson each week.
 The office will reach out to the clients at the end of each month to confirm dates scheduled for the following month.

 On the Semester Plan, lessons are scheduled once a week, excluding Federal Holidays and the FMC winter Break.
 Should a student sign up after the semester has begun, Forbes Music Company will prorate their semester plan to exclude the weeks missed.

 Ad Hoc Lessons

-Students are always billed before their first lesson.
+All payments are required in advance, before any first lesson or subsequent lessons.
 This ensures that teachers are paid for the work they do.
 Teachers do not accept payments from students.
 Some clients may give teachers small gifts or tokens of gratitude around holidays or at the end of a semester.
 These are okay to accept.
 If your students have any questions about lesson plans or payments, instruct them to contact the FMC office and we will address their needs.